 How I Make My Grilled Vegetable Salad

-Then I add them on skewers.
-By putting them on the skewers, this keeps the veggies all in one place without rolling around on the grill.
+Then I add them to skewers.
+By putting them on the skewers, keeps the veggies all in one place without rolling around on the grill.
 It makes it easier to take them on and off as well.
+For better grilling, check out these recipes for Blackstone Griddle recipes.

 Then, before putting them on the grill, I brush on the Mazola Corn Oil.
 This keeps the veggies from sticking when they are on the grill.
-A lot of people use butter, but butter is high in saturated fat which can raise your cholesterol, so I use corn oil instead.
+A lot of people use butter, but butter is high in saturated fat.
+This can raise your cholesterol, so I use corn oil instead.
 It does the exact same thing for my veggies.

 Making the Citrus Vinaigrette